Devon Kennard: Arizona Cardinals

 On March 21, 2020, Kennard signed a three–year contract with the Arizona Cardinals.
 In Week 2 against the Washington Football Team, Kennard recorded his first sack of the season during the 30–15 win.
 He was placed on the reserve/COVID-19 list by the team on November 2, 2020, and activated on November 11.

 Kennard was voted the NFL Player Association representative by his teammates (NY Giants, Detroit Lions, AZ Cardinals) consecutively from 2016 – 2020.
 As an NFLPA representative, Kennard works with the NFL and has a voting role.
 Devon voted on the new collective bargaining agreement that took effect for the 2021 season.

 Kennard entered the 2021 season third on the outside linebacker depth chart.
 He played in 15 games with three starts, recording 24 tackles.

 On August 30, 2022, Kennard was released by the Cardinals and re-signed to the practice squad.
 He was promoted to the active roster on September 20, 2022.
 He was released on October 15.

 Baltimore Ravens

-Kennard signed to the Baltimore Ravens practice squad on October 18, 2022.
+Kennard signed to the Baltimore Ravens' practice squad on October 18, 2022.
 He was released on December 5.

-Real estate investment Entrepreneur
+Retirement

-Kennard began real estate investing early in his career.
-His real estate business is invested in over 35 real estate properties in the US, including single-family homes, apartment complexes, senior living spaces, and medical facilities.
-He mentors youth and works with athletes and young professionals to develop financial literacy and success through real estate investment and other financial strategies.
+In October 2023, Kennard announced his retirement via his LinkedIn page.